Jac0912/Note/Toefl/speaking/speaking-practice.md

 adapt to changing circumstances ->  make friends with diverse personalities -> collaborate with different students to solve difficult math problems expand social circle -> meet different classmates in each day  -> broaden their horizon about different subjects and have more diverse ideas of problem solving

+**tpo10-task2**
+Do you agree or disagree with the following statement?
+Use details and examples to explain your answer.
+All children should be required to learn a second language in school. expand social circle -> make friends with abroad students -> broaden their horizon of the word cultivate problem-solving abilities -> meet many difficulties, like pronunciation, grammar or words -> develop the skills to solve problems by searching learning resources